 Training

-Understanding and supporting the relational harm inflicted by Persons Displaying Psychopathic Traits (PDPT’s)
+Understanding and supporting the relational harm inflicted by Persons Displaying Psychopathic Traits (PDPT)

-Until recently, little has been understood about the Insidious Relational harm (IRA) that goes undetected in millions of relationships by Partners/Persons Displaying Psychopathic Traits (PDPT’s).
-Psychopathy is a contentious, ill-defined term, given that unlike other pathologies, the superficial outward appearance of normality, “the mask of sanity” (Cleckley, 2015), defies accurate clinical observation, so no common categorisation can be agreed upon.
-Despite an existent body of literature that continues its attempts to define and/or debate the term, it remains excluded from DSM-V (2013), its traits being clustered instead with Antisocial-Personality-Disorder (ASPD).
-This lack of clarity compounds the confusion, lack of understanding and/or recognition that exists within the profession.
+Until recently, little has been understood about the insidious relational harm that goes undetected in millions of relationships by psychological, psychopathic abuse.
+Psychopathy is a contentious, ill-defined term.
+This is largely due to the fact that unlike other pathologies, the superficial outward appearance of normality (which Cleckley (2015) called ‘the mask of sanity’), defies accurate clinical observation, so no common categorisation can be agreed upon.
+As such, it remains excluded from DSM-V (2013), its traits being clustered instead with Antisocial Personality Disorder (ASPD).
+To date, this has compounded confusion within the profession, as definition is increasingly blurred in its associations with ASPD and Narcissistic Personality Disorder (NPD).

 Victims can’t avoid what they don’t understand.
 Therapists can’t diagnose what they don’t know.